apalhinha/anytopic/web/hugo-and-git-hub-pages-from-scratch.md

 ```
 This depends you the theme you are using

-# Test locally
+## Test locally
 ```
 websites\workout> hugo server -D
 ```
 Open your browser, go to http://localhost:1313
 When you are done, stop the local server with Ctrl+C

-# Publish site to the "docs" folder
+## Publish site to the "docs" folder
 ```
 websites\workout> hugo
 ```

-# Greate repository workout
+## Greate repository workout
 In Github, create a repository named workout
 do not "Initialize this repository with a README"

+## Create a Git repository
-# Create a Git repository, sync with the GitHub project
+Create a local Git repository and sync with the GitHub project
 ```
 websites\workout> git init
 websites\workout> git add .